If you are interested in learning more about or participating in a study, please email us at LearningLab@unl.edu.

 NIH Grant: Language and Reading Comprehension of Students with and without Developmental Disabilities

-This NIH-funded study assesses reading in children with intellectual disability (including Down syndrome) compared to children who are typically developing.
+This NIH-funded study assesses reading in children with intellectual disability (including Down syndrome and mosaic Down syndrome) compared to children who are typically developing.
 It is a collaborative project with the University of Mississippi and the University of Alabama.
 We are specifically interested in understanding how language skills relate to reading skills.
 We have an idea of what slows reading progress for children with Down syndrome and intellectual disability, and we will test our idea in this study.
 We feel that this information could lead to better ways of teaching reading to kids with intellectual disabilities/Down syndrome.
 Participants will complete a series of standardized reading, language, and cognitive assessments.
 Testing will take approximately 2.5-3 hours, but it can be broken up across multiple days.
 Participants will receive a $40 gift card for participating.

 Participation Location: In-person on campus at UNL, the University of Alabama, or another location of participant's choosing.